 As an IT pro, it’s easy to see business continuity through the lens of technology.
 But, as you know, business continuity is a broad concept and technology is just a small piece of it.
 A detailed business continuity plan includes contingencies for everything that can stop a business from doing business.
 What if there’s an economic downturn?
 What if you lose a key decision-maker?
 What if you’re audited?

-Beyond these, there’s one question that can affect your longevity better than anything: how’s your reputation?
+Beyond these, there’s one question, the answer to which can affect your longevity more than nearly anything else: How’s your reputation?

 Maintaining a rock-solid reputation is how some of the biggest brands in the world create loyal, devoted customers—it’s just as important to business continuity as technology.
-The steady work that comes from a great reputation positions you to save better, plan better, and focus resources on growth, strategy, and so on.
-And since there’s no work without customers, your reputation depends on how well you can you dazzle the people you work for.
+The steady work that comes from having a great reputation positions your organization to save better, plan better, and focus resources on growth, strategy, and so on.
+And since there’s no work without customers, your reputation depends on how well you can dazzle the people you work for.

-Great customer service must be at the center of you culture as a company.
-Happy customers tell an average of nine people about their great experience, which is a great way to get referrals, and boost your rep. Here’s a brief list of ways you can keep customers smiling.
+Great customer service must be at the center of your culture as a company.
+After a positive customer experience, 69 percent would recommend the given company to others—referrals are a great way to get business and boost your rep. Here’s a brief list of ways you can keep customers smiling: